 Tip 6.
 Install a malware protection program

 If you suspect your computer may have the symptoms of a virus, try installing malware removal software such as CleanMyMac X to scan your Mac and remove anything malicious.
 If the program finds any malware or viruses, it will notify you.
 To check your Mac, clean, and protect your computer follow these steps:

-- Open CleanMyMac X
+- Install and open CleanMyMac X

-- Run the scanner and remove anything malicious when prompted
+- Run the scanner and remove anything malicious when prompted.

 Tip 7.
 Avoid getting Flash and Java

 Using fake installers, hackers can mask pretend updates to lure people into downloading malware using Java and Flash.
 Older versions of these tools have been known to spread viruses and malware.
 For example, the MacDownloader malware was spread using an outdated version of Flash to entice unsuspecting victims to download it onto their computers.

 If you can avoid downloading Flash and Java in the first place, you may make yourself less vulnerable to these malware infiltrations.
 Besides, you probably don't need Flash anyway — most of the internet now uses HTML5 video, which avoids Flash altogether.

 Updating browsers on Mac helps you achieve the level of security and performance you want on your computer.
 They often contain security patches that protect you from the latest threats and vulnerabilities.

 Updates keep your browser running smoothly, provide the latest features, and ensure compatibility with modern websites and technologies.

 How to find out if my Mac has a virus?